A diagram showing four mobile phone screens and one tablet with content.

 Ease of Use

-• Conduct usability tests: Conduct task-based usability testing to observe users interacting with your app and note any difficulties or obstacles they encounter.
+• Conduct usability tests: Conduct task-based usability testing to observe users interacting with your app and note any difficulties or obstacles they encounter as they do that.

 • Evaluate navigation and layout: Assess how intuitively users can navigate your app and find information or features.

-After checking these areas, score each one (1 to 5) to measure your mobile UX.
+After you’ve checked these areas, score each one (1 to 5) to measure your mobile UX.
 This will help you understand your areas of strength and weakness.
 The USE Scorecard combines qualitative insights with quantitative data.
 It helps you make specific upgrades to improve the mobile user experience.

 About Mobile UX Design: The Beginner's Guide Course